PassiveLemon/lemonix/README.md

 - Images currently may or may not be updated. </br>

 ## Install </br>
+There is an install script and install guide in [/other](https://github.com/passivelemon/lemonix/tree/master/other) to aid in installation.

+> [!WARNING]
-You can try to use the Installer.sh script and follow the guide in /other but I will not guarantee that it works because stuff changes so much and I don't often remember to update it.
-It's also designed for MY use case so you will have to modify stuff to get it to work in your case (Usernames, partitions, etc). <b>I WILL NOT help with this.</b> Issues are still welcome but please do not open any regarding installation. </br>
+> This Nix configuration and install items are designed for MY use case. <b>I WILL NOT help with this and I am not responsible for any data loss that occurs from improper installation.</b> Issues are still welcome but please do not open any regarding installation.